gfarrell/infra/README.md

 remember to ensure that there is a cronjob for LetsEncrypt:

     certbot renew --deploy-hook "docker restart infra_nginx_1"

+To create the certificates for the first time, given the server setup I'm using, run this:

+    certbot certonly --webroot -w /var/www/<service>-acme -d <service>.gtf.io

 #### NOTES / TODO: